juliettegodyere/Logisticapp/README.md

 # Logisticapp
-A simple courier service mobile app that can enable you to make a pick up request, save uncompleted request form, track items using google map features, scan barcodes and many more.
-Built with React Native, Redux and router-flux
+A simple 'Courier Service App', The courier mobile app allows you to manage your courier assignments, parcels, orders & customers entry, and their tracking status through your Android smartphones.
+Built with React Native, Redux and router-flux.